The OBBBA, Reconciliation, and Impacts

 Graduate PLUS Loan Elimination

-- Starting July 1, 2026, new graduate students will no longer be able to borrow the Graduate PLUS Loan.
+- New graduate students will no longer be able to borrow the Graduate PLUS Loan.

-- This “grandfathering” applies only to loans borrowed for your current, continuing degree program.
-If you borrowed a federal student loan for a previous graduate or professional degree program and start a new graduate or professional degree program after July 1, 2026, your loan eligibility will be limited moving forward (as outlined below).
+- This “grandfathering” applies only if you borrowed loans prior to July 1, 2026 for your current, continuing degree program.
+If you borrowed a federal student loan for a previous graduate or professional degree program and start a new graduate or professional degree program after July 1, 2026, or you do not borrow for your current, continuing degree program prior to July 1, 2026, your loan eligibility will be limited moving forward (as outlined below).

 New Unsubsidized Loan Limits